Turok (video game)

-Turok is a first-person shooter video game developed by Propaganda Games, and published by Disney Interactive Studios under Touchstone Games.
+Turok is a first-person shooter video game developed by Propaganda Games, and published by Disney Interactive Studios under Touchstone Interactive.
 It was released for the PlayStation 3 and Xbox 360 in February 2008, and later ported to Microsoft Windows in April.

 Turok is loosely based on the comic book series of the same title and is a reboot of previous Turok video games.
-Players assume the role of Native American space marine Joseph Turok, who is part of a team sent to a remote planet to apprehend General Roland Kane, Turok's former commanding officer, who is now a wanted war criminal.
-After crash landing, Turok discovers that the planet is home to all manner of dinosaurs, and must fight both the predatory creatures and Kane's private army on his mission to take down his former mentor.
+Players assume the role of Kiowa space marine Joseph Turok, who is part of a team sent to a remote planet to apprehend General Roland Kane, Turok's former commanding officer, who is a wanted war criminal.
+After crash landing, Turok discovers that the planet is home to dinosaurs, and must fight both the predatory creatures and Kane's private army on his mission to take down his former mentor.

-The game received mixed reviews from critics but was a commercial success.
+The game received mixed reviews from critics and was a commercial success.
 A planned sequel was cancelled following the closure of Propaganda Games.

 Gameplay

 The gameplay of Turok is similar to that of most first-person shooters, with a strong focus on survival in dangerous natural environments.
-The human enemies, under the leadership of Kane, are the main threat to the player, although dinosaurs may often be found wandering throughout the game.
+The human enemies, under the leadership of Kane, are the main threat to the player, although dinosaurs may often be found wandering throughout.
 The dinosaurs act as a neutral force and, if the player chooses, can be used as a tool to attack enemy soldiers.
 This may be done by attracting roaming dinosaurs to a firefight (via: flares, gunshots, etc.) to aid the player and help dispatch the enemy, with possible other ways depending on the situation.
-The dinosaurs' intelligence are much alike the Earth dinosaurs, so other dinosaurs and all humans, including the player's allies and enemies, may be attacked.
-The game does not utilize an aim-assist feature.
+Other dinosaurs and humans, including the player's allies and enemies, may be attacked.

-The developer Propaganda Games has included an additional, stealth mechanic in the game.
+The developer Propaganda Games has included an additional, stealth mechanic.
 Because Turok takes place mostly in jungle environments with a focus on ambiance, the player may kill enemies with a bow or knife without being heard or use dinosaurs to attract the attention of other enemies and slip by unnoticed.
-A famed new feature into this game is the Silent Kill, which is done by drawing the knife, then attacking a human or unaware dinosaur from behind.
+A feature is the Silent Kill, which is done by drawing the knife, then attacking a human or unaware dinosaur from behind.
 The kill can be utilized against dinosaurs and humans alike as a finishing blow, and can be executed from any side.
-The knife is also utilized as a self-defense weapon during phases known as "mauls", where the player is attacked by a dinosaur or bug, and must hammer on the according buttons in order to counter-attack or fend off the attack.
+The knife is utilized as a self-defense weapon during phases known as "mauls", where the player is attacked by a dinosaur or bug, and must hammer on the according buttons in order to counter-attack or fend off the attack.